apjanco/PH_article/README.md

 ## Named entity linking

 While it can be very helpful to see which places or people appear in a text with named entity recognition, the results are often ambiguous.
 A NER model can only say that "I. Ivanov" is a PERSON.
 Was it Ivan Ivanov the Russian cross-country skier?
 Maybe it's Ivan Ivanov the Bulgarian badminton player?
 A human reader would likely know from the context of the text which person was being discussed.
-Named entity linking is the process of connecting a place or person name to a specific record in a knowledge base.
+Named entity linking is the process of connecting a place or person’s name to a specific record in a knowledge base.
 This link connects the predicted entity to a unique record and its associated data.
-For example, dbpedia records for a place often contain the latitute and longitude, region, country, time zone, population and other related data.
-By connecting our text to the dbpedia knowledge base, we are able to utilize external information in our analysis.
+For example, DBpedia records for a place often contain the latitude and longitude, region, country, time zone, population, and other related data.
+By connecting our text to the DBpedia knowledge base, we are able to utilize external information in our analysis.

-There is a useful Python library for spaCy and the dbpedia spotlight.
-This library will attempt to match predicted entities with a record in dbpedia.
+There is a useful Python library for spaCy and the DBpedia spotlight.
+This library will attempt to match predicted entities with a record in DBpedia.
 This relationship will then be available as part of the entity span.
 To add this library, enter `pip install spacy-dbpedia-spotlight` in the command line and press enter.

 ```python
 import spacy